 Inov-8 Roclite 275 shoe

 I also like the Altra Lone Peak 4.5 zero drop shoe.
 These are ideal for people with wider feet and long distance hiking because there’s room for your feet to spread.
 I really like the cushioned feel of these but find them best for day hikes.
 And camping trips when I’m carrying lighter loads.
 I don’t feel my feet are supported enough when I’m carrying a heavy rucksack.

 The Altra Lone Peak shoes are very popular with thru hikers.

 So boots or shoes – which is best?

 So my question was which is the best footwear for hill walking in the UK – boots or shoes?
 My conclusion is: both.

-There’s also the similar Inov-8 Roclite Pro G 400 GTX boots, if you want waterproof footwear.
-I’ve use these all year round and they’re especially good in continuous wet and colder conditions.
-I’ve used them all through winter and in the snow with micro spikes.
-They’re not insulated for winter so I do wear two pairs of socks in them when it’s very cold.
+I’ve used them in the snow with micro spikes, but they’re not insulated for winter so I have to wear two pairs of socks in them when it’s very cold.

-That’s my opinion and what I’ve found best for me but foot wear is personal and everybody’s feet are different, so try them on in the shop and see what’s best for you in different situations.
+This post is just my opinion and what I’ve found best for me for the type of walks that I do.
+Footwear is personal and everybody’s feet are different, so try them on in the shop and decide what’s best for you.